-The nine bark shrub is Hardy, versatile, and low-maintenance, ninebark shrubs provide multiple benefits and year-round character to the landscape.
-These graceful, arcing plants are native to North America, where the majority of species are found, as well as the far northeast of Asia, and between the several individual species and a whole wealth of cultivated varieties they provide a wide range of sizes, colors, and applications for gardeners to choose from.
+The ninebark shrub is Hardy, versatile, and low-maintenance; ninebark shrubs provide multiple benefits and year-round character to the landscape.
+These graceful, arcing plants are native to North America, where the majority of species are found and the far northeast of Asia.
+Between the several individual species and a whole wealth of cultivated varieties, they provide a wide range of sizes, colors, and applications for gardeners to choose from.

 The Year-Round Landscape Value of the Ninebark Shrub

-Ninebarks earn their name from the peeling bark worn by older specimens; this exfoliation, which exposes a richer reddish or brown inner bark beneath, makes for an attractive wintertime look when the shrub’s leafless—indeed, that’s the best time to appreciate the stripping-off stems.
+Ninebarks earn their name from the peeling bark worn by older specimens; this exfoliation, which exposes a more decadent reddish or brown inner bark beneath, makes for a beautiful wintertime look when the shrub’s leafless—indeed, that’s the best time to appreciate the stripping-off stems.
 The ninebark’s typical spreading, drooping, or somewhat rounded form provides fine structure to the winter garden as well.

 Ninebark foliage comes in a wide range of colors given the cultivars on the market, from green and golden to burgundy and purple.
-A number of widely planted ninebark shrubs put on a significantly shifting color show in the foliage department, whether it’s a sustained blend of new and old growth across the growing season or—as with the mountain ninebark, for example—vibrant fall color.
+Several widely planted nine-bark shrubs put on a significantly shifting color show in the foliage department, whether it’s a sustained blend of new and old growth across the growing season or—as with the mountain ninebark, for example, fall color.
 The simple, alternate leaves themselves are handsome, with three to five lobes that may be blunt or sharp-tipped.

 Perhaps the single most attractive feature of the ninebark shrub is its flowering.
-Ninebark blooms, which kick off in spring or early summer, manifest as dense clusters (corymbs, technically speaking) of diminutive white or pink flowers that give the shrub a nicely festooned look, and which draw butterflies and other pollinators.
+Ninebark blooms, which kick off in spring or early summer, manifest as dense clusters (corymbs, technically speaking) of small white or pink flowers that give the shrub a nicely festooned look and draw butterflies to other pollinators.
 Those blooms, meanwhile, transition to persistent seedheads that feed songbirds in late summer into fall.